Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/cv.md

 * <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-004/'>June 2021 - August 2021 (3 Months) : Research Assistant Intern<a/>
   * University of California San Diego, San Diego Supercomputer Center
   * Duties included:
-    * Analyzed, in cooperation with a doctoral researcher, the COVID-19 spread in Mexico in the spatial, temporal, and phylogenetic ambit using statistical Python packages
+    * Analyzed, in cooperation with a doctoral researcher, the spread of COVID-19 in Mexico in the spatial, temporal, and phylogenetic domains using statistical Python packages
-    * Determined and documented 4 risk factors (urban areas, obesity, age, and depression) that could potentially increase the death rate by COVID-19 in 2021
+    * Determined and documented four risk factors (urban areas, obesity, age, and depression) that could potentially increase the death rate from COVID-19 in 2021
-    * Presented research results of the COVID-19 spread in Mexico analyses via an oral talk at the ENLACE 2021 closing ceremony and symposium
+    * Presented research results on the spread of COVID-19 in Mexico through an oral presentation at the ENLACE 2021 closing ceremony and symposium
-    * Taught and led a team of 2 high school students, 1 undergraduate student, and 1 Ph.D. into programming using Python for biomedical data analysis
+    * Taught a team of two high school students, one undergraduate student, and one PhD graduate programming using Python for biomedical data analysis
   * Supervisor: Dr. Peter Rose

 * <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-005/'>January 2020 – June 2022 (2 years 3 months): Research Assistant<a/>